learn-co-curriculum/hs-forms-study-guide/README.md

 + Notice that the two arguments that we are feeding into the initialize (.new) method are the username ("Vanessa") and the status ("My first tweet!!!") from the params hash.

-+ Now wouldn’t it be nice if we had an easy way to display all of the tweets we are creating.
-Wait a minute, we do!
++ The next line after we've created our new tweet is `redirect '/tweets'`.
+Sinatra has a handy little method called redirect that we can use to redirect to the `get ‘/tweets’` method.

-+ Sinatra has a handy little method called redirect that we can add to our `post '/tweets'` method that will automatically redirect to the `get ‘/tweets’` method.
-As long as the `get '/tweets'` method is set up properly with an erb template to display the tweets this should go swimmingly.
++ As long as this `redirect` method is in the last line in our `post '/tweets'` route and the `get '/tweets'` method is set up properly with an erb template to display the tweets this should go swimmingly.

 WE’VE GOT TWEETS PEOPLE!!!!

-+ Try running the demo
++ Try out the demo we've included in this walk-through by moving into the `demo` directory and starting up the server with the `rackup` command in your terminal.
+Going to `localhost:9292/tweets` in your browser to see the form and add tweets. **You must be in the demo directory and you must use `rackup` NOT `shotgun` for this demo to work properly.**